danigit/design_patterns/README.md

 ##### Usage

 Open a terminal in the prototype folder and run the client file using the command `tsc client.ts` and then run the created javascript file using the command `node client.js`.
-TypeScript and Node are required!.
+TypeScript and Node are required!

 ### Factory Method
 >Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses